 The fact that retiree spending does not simply increase annually by inflation has important implications for other retirement modeling assumptions, such as how spending may change after a health shock.
 The default assumption might be that spending is unaffected (other than having to pay for the additional health expense), but this may not be the case.
 Spending might increase if the retiree incurs higher ongoing medical expenses, or spending might decrease if the retiree cuts back on spending due to health limitations (e.g., less travel and entertainment).
 We sought to explore this effect in greater detail.

-We analyzed data from the Health and Retirement Study, a household survey of individuals over the age of 50 in the United States.
+Our Analysis We analyzed data from the Health and Retirement Study, a household survey of individuals over the age of 50 in the United States.
 We focused on actual healthcare expenditures to determine a potential shock, with a particular focus on outof- pocket expenditures, including those for drugs, health services, and medical supplies.
 We excluded health insurance premiums from our estimate of healthcare expenditures because these would not be considered a shock—they are known with relative certainty in the near-term (although the longer-term value is less certain given the unknown inflation rate).
 We used an event study framework, comparing health expenditures over time to base values in 2005.
 We applied several filters to the data to ensure data quality.

 We looked at four types of spending: nondurable spending, durable spending, total spending, and total consumption.
 Durable spending was estimated by subtracting nondurable spending from total spending.
 We suspected spending would decline after a health shock, but it may well have increased, too.
 For example, De Nardi et al. (2016) notes that medical spending is persistent over time, with those in the top quintile of spending in one year having a 54% chance of being in the top quintile in the next year and a 48% chance of being in the top quintile in two years’ time.
 Presumably, at least some retirees could have health shocks that raise ongoing medical expenses.

-We first studied the four types of spending as dependent variables in an ordinary least squares regression.
+What We Found We first studied the four types of spending as dependent variables in an ordinary least squares regression.
 Spending is averaged across the population in the study.
 We found that households that experienced a healthcare shock had lower future total spending, consumption, and nondurable spending.
 The fact that the relation was negative (and was statistically significant) suggests future spending decreases after a health shock.
 However, durable spending, primarily housing expenditures such as mortgage payments and rent, did not seem to be affected by health shocks.
 This is not surprising given the relatively fixed nature of durable spending.

 Nondurable spending is likely the primary type of spending affected by a health shock.
 We looked more closely at nondurable spending after a health shock by dividing households into two groups: those with healthcare expenditures below a tested threshold level and those above a tested threshold.
 The results of the analysis are shown in Exhibit 3, which includes the median change for the two groups (Panel A) and the average change (Panel B).